 In 2012, Suncor created its first Aboriginal Youth Engagement Strategy.
 The strategy is focused on addressing the inequities Indigenous youth face.

-Building on the strategy, an idea for an Indigenous Youth Advisory Council (IYAC) emerged from discussions with several young Indigenous leaders, including those who had attended previous SEF gatherings and participants from the Summer Aboriginal Student Program.
+Building on the strategy, an idea for an Indigenous Youth Advisory Council (IYAC) emerged from discussions with several young Indigenous leaders, including those who had attended previous SEF gatherings and participants from the Indigenous Student Program.
 The group worked together extensively in 2018 to help create draft terms of reference for the council and how they could work together.

 IYAC consists of 10 young leaders between the ages of 18 and 30 from communities near Suncor‘s operations.
 On February 20, 2019, the IYAC formally opened with a pipe ceremony at the Suncor Energy Centre.
 IYAC members, Elders from Suncor‘s operating communities and Suncor leaders were all present.